A hike to a secluded trailless peak with a unique history and lovely vistas

 Extending your trip

-You may want to visit Echo Lake and camp there or head toward Overlook Mountain and visit the fire tower and old hotel ruins which are always a treat!
-Coming off the end of the ridge and going to Echo Lake adds another 1.2-miles to your days total or 3.25-miles if you go to Overlook.
+You may want to visit Echo Lake and camp there or head toward Overlook Mountain and see the fire tower and old hotel ruins, which are always a treat!
+Coming off the end of the ridge and going to Echo Lake adds another 1.2-miles to your day’s total or 3.25-miles if you go to Overlook.

 |Indian Head Wilderness|